mhdSid/Galactic/README.md

 ## API Description

-Galactic is a light weight Generic JavaScript media library that is strictly based on the HtmlMediaElement implementation.
+Galactic is a generic media library that is strictly based on the HtmlMediaElement implementation.
 It supports HTML5 Audio, `<audio>` element, and video streaming (mp4 & HLS).
 It makes it easier on developers to manage huge playlists, and to create player-like behavior really simple and easy.

 It simply reloads the current media instance when facing any error and also after losing internet connection.